devopsysadmin/ansible-bundle/README.md

 		    - { role: apache, version: '2.4' }

 Running `ansible-bundle` will search roles into the `site-common.yml` file and download them.
-Also, will download role postgresql (branch/tag 1.0) and apache (master).
+Also, will download role postgresql 1.0 and apache master.

 In further releases, the way to say the version to be downloaded will change in order to be more like ansible-galaxy.